ericoporto/ags-manual-wiki/Settingupthegame.md

     let your players toggle it in game setup program to their own liking.
 -   **Resolution** - the native resolution of your game.
-This is the most important option (on par with Colour Depth), which determines the size of game area visible on screen at any given time.
+This is the most important option (on par with Color Depth), which determines the size of game area visible on screen at any given time.
 This is also the minimal size that game rooms may have.
 The window your game runs in may still be larger or smaller, depending on choices player